-My notes from John Piper’s opening session at TGC13′s national conference, “His mission: Jesus in the gospel of Luke.”
+My notes from Colin Smith’s session at TGC13′s national conference, “His mission: Jesus in the gospel of Luke.”
 (All notes are paraphrased.)